yodrew/darkroomretreat/manuscript/introduction.md

 This is fully developed in [____*hygiene > secret*____](#secret) and [____*psychology > hygienic psychology*____](#hygienic-psychology).
 Essentially, because the process of healing is automatic, it is foolproof.
 The psyche needs darkness for rest like lungs need air for breathing and eyes need light for seeing.
 It knows no substitute.
 Healing happens involuntarily when conditions of rest are sufficiently provided.

 This book describes, explains, and shows how to provide them, from abstract theory to concrete practice.
 Most importantly, it introduces the _hygienic attitude_.
-Merely knowing it opens the door to super-intensified healing.
-This is the miracle we need to get out of our trap.
-When you are ready, you can walk through.
+Merely knowing it opens the door to super-intensified healing, ie, miracles.
+When you are ready, you can walk through it.
 The book also includes designs for darkroom components precise to the millimeter so even amateurs can get them right.

 ### terminology {#terminology}

+hygiene
-**hygiene**: the science of health, a branch of biology.
-Also, the philosophy of hygienism<!-- hygienics? -->; caring for health by respecting life's self-preserving nature and providing its normal conditions.
-Also, Natural Hygiene
+: 1&#46; caring for health by respecting life's self-preserving nature and providing its normal conditions.
+2&#46; the biological science of health
+3&#46; hygienism; Natural Hygiene

+Natural Hygiene
-**Natural Hygiene**: the 185 year-old school of health that champions and exemplifies hygiene
+: the 185 year-old school of health that champions and exemplifies hygiene

+normal
-**normal**: what is biologically appropriate (not merely usual or average)
+: what is biologically appropriate (not merely usual or average)

+psyche
-**psyche**: the faculty of consciousness, including:
+: the faculty of consciousness, including:

-	- forms: related intelligences
+	- forms and related centers of intelligence
 		- sensation: physical / moving / instinctive
 		- perception: emotional / feeling / intuitive
 		- conception: mental / thinking / intellectual